lfoppiano/stackexchange-dataset/README.md

 python3 main.py --list
 ```

-They will be listed as list, which could be parsed with `grep` and other batch utilities.
+They will be listed as a list, which could be parsed with `grep` and other batch utilities.

 ## All Usage Options:

 ```
-usage: main.py [-h] [--names NAMES]
+usage: main.py [-h] [--list] [--names NAMES] [--out_format {txt,jsonl}] [--min_score MIN_SCORE] [--max_responses MAX_RESPONSES] [--keep-sources] [--use-disk] [--temp-directory TEMP_DIRECTORY]
+               [--max-num-threads MAX_NUM_THREADS] [--stream]

 CLI for stackexchange_dataset - A tool for downloading & processing stackexchange dumps in xml form to a raw question-answer pair text dataset for Language Models

 options:
-  -h, --help            show this help message and exit --list                list of all the sources from stackechange --names NAMES         names of stackexchanges to download, extract & parse, separated by commas.
+  -h, --help            show this help message and exit --list                list of all the sources from stackexchange --names NAMES         names of stackexchange to download, extract & parse, separated by commas.
 If "all", will download, extract & parse *every* stackoverflow site
-  --out_format {txt,lm_dataformat,json}
+  --out_format {txt,jsonl}
                         format of out file - if you are processing everything this will need to be lm_dataformat, as you will run into number of files per directory limits.
   --min_score MIN_SCORE
                         minimum score of a response in order to be included in the dataset.
 Default 3.
   --max_responses MAX_RESPONSES
                         maximum number of responses (sorted by score) to include for each question.
 Default 3.
   --keep-sources        Do not clean-up the downloaded source 7z files.
+  --use-disk            Use a disk-backed collection for sources larger than 1Gb.
+NOTE that might need several Gb of temporary files (consider set your own temp directory using --temp-directory)
+  --temp-directory TEMP_DIRECTORY
+                        Set a custom temporary directory root, instead of the OS designated.
+This process ran on the full stackexchange collection may need several Gb of temporary files.
+  --max-num-threads MAX_NUM_THREADS
+                        Set the maximum thread number.
+If not specified will use the number of CPU - 1.
+If --use-disk is not specified, using a large amount of thread might end up in a out of memory and being killed by the OS.
+  --stream              Stream the file Posts.xml directly from the 7z without uncompressing it.
+Experimental feature.

 ```